 Thankfully, members of the public came to her aid and he ran off.

-An investigation into the incident was quickly launched, led by DC Howes from Northampton CID, and after a number of enquiries, Shortland was arrested and charged.
+An investigation into the incident was quickly launched, led by DC Howes from Northampton CID, and after a number of inquiries, Shortland was arrested and charged.

-The attack was later proven to be completely random with neither Shortland nor the woman having met before.
+The attack later proved to be completely random with neither Shortland nor the woman having met before.

-At Northampton Crown Court earlier this year, he was rightly found guilty and was today given a life sentence with a minimum term of 18 years.
-Due to his time on remand, the minimum he will serve from now will be 16 years and 152 days.
+At Northampton Crown Court earlier this year, he was rightly found guilty and given a life sentence with a minimum term of 18 years.

 At the end of the case, His Honour Judge Mayo thanked DC Howes and commended her to the Chief Constable for her work on the investigation and support of the victim.